tritone11/iesKnob/README.md

-data-knob-strokewidth           Stroke width of arc data-knob-html                  If set, data-knob-image can support html instead of image link (icons, text, ecc) data-knob-percentage            Percentage of completion data-knob-timing                Timing of animation in seconds data-knob-image                 Background image of circle data-knob-dotimage              The dot that draw the arc can be changed with an image (for example a star) data-knob-dotcolor              If no image is defined, it will be a dot with this color as a border
+data-knob-strokewidth           Stroke width of arc data-knob-html                  If set, data-knob-image can support html instead of image link (icons, text, ecc) data-knob-percentage            Percentage of completion data-knob-timing                Timing of animation in seconds.
+If 0, the arc will not animate but will just be rendered data-knob-image                 Background image of circle data-knob-dotimage              The dot that draw the arc can be changed with an image (for example a star) data-knob-dotcolor              If no image is defined, it will be a dot with this color as a border